-In connection with the Series A Preferred Stock Offering in March of 2018, we issued 250,000 fully-vested five-year warrants to purchase shares of our common stock with an exercise price of \$4.50.
+In connection with the Series A Preferred Stock Offering in March 2018, we issued 250,000 fully-vested five-year warrants to purchase shares of our common stock with an exercise price of \$4.50 per share.
 We determined that the warrants had an initial fair value of \$202,222 which we recorded as an increase to additional paid-in capital.
-The Company estimated the fair value of this warrant using the Black-Scholes option-pricing model, based on the following assumptions: the recent cash offering price of \$2.25 as the estimated fair value of the underlying common stock at the valuation measurement date; no dividend yield for all of the years; expected volatility of 68.0%; risk-free interest rate of 2.47% and an expected life of 4.0 years.
+The Company estimated the fair value of the warrants using the Black-Scholes option-pricing model, based on the following assumptions: the recent cash offering price of \$2.25 as the estimated fair value of the underlying common stock at the valuation measurement date; no dividend yield; expected volatility of 68.0%; risk-free interest rate of 2.47% and an expected life of 4.0 years.

-As of December 31, 2018 250,000 warrants were fully vested and outstanding all with an exercise price of \$4.50 There were no warrants vested or outstanding at December 31, 2017.
+As of December 31, 2020 and 2019, 250,000 warrants were fully vested and outstanding with an exercise price of \$4.50.

-6. Share-Based Compensation
+6. Stock-Based Compensation

-The Company has one share-based compensation plan, the 2018 Equity Incentive Plan (the "2018 Plan").
+The Company has one stock-based compensation plan, the 2018 Equity Incentive Plan (the "2018 Plan").

 The 2018 Plan provides for the granting of incentive stock options, non-qualified stock options, stock appreciation rights, and restricted stock and other stock awards.
-Options granted and shares underlying stock awards issued under the 2018 Plan vest over periods determined by the compensation committee of the board of directors.
+Options granted and shares underlying stock awards issued under the 2018 Plan vest over periods determined by the Compensation Committee of the Board of Directors.

-Non-qualified stock options were granted under the 2018 Plan through December 31, 2018.
 All non-qualified stock options were issued to non-employees.
 The options are exercisable for a period not to exceed five years and vesting for the options range from being 22% to 31% immediately vested with the remainder vesting over a three year period.

-As of December 31, 2018, a total of 150,000 shares were authorized for grants under the 2018 Plan, of which 43,500 were available for future grant.
-As of December 31, 2018, a total of 106,500 stock options were outstanding under the 2018 Plan.
-As of January 1, 2019, the authorized options under the 2018 Plan increased by 96,796 pursuant to the evergreen provision contained in the 2018 Plan.
+As of December 31, 2020 and 2019, a total of 355,156 and 246,797 shares, respectively were authorized for grants under the 2018 Plan, of which 236,656 and 140,297 shares, respectively, were available for future grant.
+As of December 31, 2020 and 2019, a total of 118,500 and 106,500 stock options, respectively were outstanding under the 2018 Plan.
+As of January 1, 2020, the authorized options under the 2018 Plan increased by 111,250 pursuant to the evergreen provision contained in the 2018 Plan.
+The Company accounts for equity instruments issued to non-employees in accordance with the provisions of ASU 2018-07, Compensation - Stock Compensation (Topic 718), using a fair-value approach.
+The compensation expense recorded was based on the fair value of the equity instruments being issued.
+The Company has not paid and does not anticipate paying cash dividends; Therefore, the expected dividend rate is assumed to be 0%.
+Stock price volatility is based on the volatility of four publicly traded companies in a biotechnology index.